ircv3/ircv3-specifications/extensions/sts.md

 * A 3rd party host with DNS pointing to an STS-enabled host, where the 3rd party isn't listed on the server's certificate.
-This configuration would fail certificate validation even without STS, but users may be relying on it for non-secure access.
+This configuration would fail certificate validation even without STS, but users might be relying on it for non-secure access.

 * An attacker could trick a user into declaring a manual STS policy in their client.

-* A server administrator may configure an STS policy for a server whose secure capabilities are later disabled.
+* A server administrator might configure an STS policy for a server whose secure capabilities are later disabled.
 For example, their host certificate is allowed to expire without being renewed, or is deemed insecure by newly exposed weak cipher suites.
 Care must be taken when choosing policy expiry times, as discussed in "Server implementation considerations", in